binoyjayan/p2sh/docs/language/property.md

 ## Pcap packet object

-The pcap packet represents an individual packet read from the pcap file.
+This object represents an individual packet read from the pcap file.
 Note that this packet has a packet header in front of the ethernet packet.

-The following table lists the properties available for the pcap packet object.
+The following table lists the properties available for the this object.

 | Name | Description |
 |------|-------------|